-The location of the new distillery is shown in the dotted lines in the image below, close to the Royal Yacht Brittania.
+The location of the new distillery is shown in the dotted lines in the image above, close to the Royal Yacht Brittania.

 The 9 floors in the structure are utilised as below.